wangywUST/wangywust.github.io/CourseADSP2026/lecture_2.md

 $$H(z)=\frac{1}{1-0.8z^{-1}}.$$

-Before deploying a simulator, what mean, PSD, autocorrelation, and steady-state variance should the engineer expect for the reverberant sound?
-Explain physically why memoryless, flat-spectrum excitation becomes a lowpass, strongly correlated signal after propagating through this room model.
+Before deploying a simulator, calculate the output mean, variance $r_x(0)$, lag-one autocorrelation $r_x(1)$, and lag-one correlation coefficient.
+Also calculate the PSD at $\omega=0$ and $\omega=\pi$ and their ratio.
+Use these numbers to explain why memoryless, flat-spectrum excitation becomes a lowpass, strongly correlated reverberant signal.

 **Answer.**